Helping Our Mental Health Community

 M.I.’s Mrs. Hamilton believes in and knows about the importance of investing in the community.
 Mrs. Hamilton has committed to volunteering countless hours and resources to help ensure that citizens in and around the communities that M.I. serve receive opportunities to help change and improve their quality of lives for the better.
-Mrs. Hamilton is an active member on the United Planning Organization's (U.P.O.)
-Health Advisory Council board which has enabled her to remain connected to those families on the community level who need advocacy the most.
+Mrs. Hamilton previously served on the United Planning Organization’s (U.P.O.)
+Health Advisory Council board which enabled her to remain connected to those families on the community level who needed advocacy the most.

 Mrs. Hamilton is formerly the broker and owner of Coldwell Banker Household Realty, and she has also served as radio host of World Power Gospel Radio’s “Executive on Call” show.